marrone/grunt-tinypng/README.md

 If True, will print upload/download progress bars while images are being processed through the tinypng API.
 Progress bars use the [multimeter](https://github.com/substack/node-multimeter) module

+#### options.stopOnImageError
+Type: `Boolean`
+Default value: `true`

+If True, will failures to process an image will result in a grunt error and abort further task execution (unless --force is specified).
+If False, failures to process images will simply be logged as warnings.

+####
 ### Usage Examples

 ```js